home

 WHO: The list of 27 signatories includes Frank Bold, Amnesty International, WWF, Oxfam, Transparency International, ClientEarth, Global Witness, ShareAction, SOMO, ActionAid, Clean Clothes Campaign, Fair Trade Advocacy Office, among others.

-See below a summary of the recommendations put forward by NGOs to clarify and develop the EU legal framework for corporate sustainability reporting (the full statement is available here and attached).
+See below a summary of the recommendations put forward by NGOs to clarify and develop the EU legal framework for corporate sustainability reporting.

 General framework: